Cold air, indoor heat, low humidity and winter wind deplete moisture from your skin, making it look dull, flaky and irritated.

 Tip 2: Use a moisturizer

-After a shower or bath, apply moisturizer while your skin is still slightly damp.
-Moisturizers trap water in your skin.
-If your skin is already dry then a moisturizer won’t be as effective.
-Applying it while your skin is damp will help.
+Apply moisturizer after a shower or bath while your skin is still slightly damp.
+Moisturizers trap water in your skin, so applying moisturizer after your skin is dry is not as effective.

-Heavy-duty creams and ointments are more effective than lotions, which can be irritating.
+Some creams and ointments may be more effective than lotions, which can be irritating.
 Look for products that include one or more of these ingredients:

 - Glycerin